This post was originally published on October 3, 2013.

 Many wineries and wine experts site the optimal temperature for wine storage in the range of low- to mid-50s (degrees Fahrenheit), with 60-70 percent humidity.
 This will keep enough moisture in the air to prevent corks from drying out.

-Regardless of the temperature you pick, it’s important to keep the temperature constant.
+Regardless of the temperature you pick, keep the temperature constant.
 Fluctuations in temperature can cause chemical reactions in the bottle, altering composition and taste.

 3. Bottle Temperament: Storage Position